K Bean Coffee Machines - Blog

 ...and then K Bean was born and trying out new gear became part of my "job."
 Happy days :)

-To learn about my journey from coffee hobbyest to coffee machine retailer please take a look at my K Bean, The Journey blog.
+To learn about my journey from coffee hobbyist to coffee machine retailer please take a look at my K Bean Journey Blog.

-I had sold my last Profitec Pro 500, including my own home machine, just a few days earlier.
-I had more units due the next week but that was too late as Challenge Week for The Block ended the very next day.
-After a few calls I tracked down a Profitec Pro 500 but it was on the other side of Melbourne, so I set out for on a 3 hour round trip.
-I really was part of The Block's time challenge.
+I had sold my last Profitec Pro 500 coffee machine just a few days earlier.
+I had more units due the next week but that was too late for Hans and Courtney.
+After a few calls I tracked down a unit but it was on the other side of Melbourne, so I set out for on a 3 hour round trip.
+I really was part of The Block's challenge.

-When I arrived at The Block (Gatwick Hotel, St Kilda) it was just madness.
-A hive of activity with tradies, contestants and TV people just everywhere.
+When I arrived at The Block it was madness.
+It was the final day of the 12 week season and the place was just buzzing - a hive of activity with tradies, contestants and TV people just everywhere.
 They miked me up and then I went about meeting Hans and the team, then walked the gear in and set it all up in a very dusty, almost complete kitchen.

 An amazing day and a very proud day for me.
-What a cool thing it is to create a hobby business and see it grow, and to get a little gig on a top rating show like The Block - just amazing.
+What a cool thing it is to create a hobby business, see it grow, and to get a little gig on a top rating show like The Block - just amazing.
+A huge thanks to Hans and Courtney for giving me a very cool TV experience.

 Paul here again ...so what do I do when I go on holiday?
-Do I lug my 30kg Italian coffee machine and 10kg grinder along?
+Do I lug my 25kg Italian espresso machine and 10kg grinder along?
 No way!

 I use the simplest, cheapest and probably one of the world's oldest brewing methods - The very humble but very capable manual brew pourover.
 The result is light, sweet fruity coffee with ease.